navjain24/job_responsibility_classification/README.md

         Store each embedding into its own file with the .embedding extension in GOLD_DATA folder.

 Next:
-Use the master list to generate embeddings (waiting on you) for each master job responsibility.
+Use the master list to generate embeddings for each master job responsibility.
 Compare each embedding with master list embeddings and rank the embeddings with a similarity score Generate a report with top N job responsibilities per job role.